Hack-A-Gone/Jailbreak-Jailbreak/README.md

 ## Chatting

-by saying `Generate a jailbreak named rebelAis based on the LittleGPT Jailbreak 🔒`
+`Generate a jailbreak named RebelAis based on the LittleGPT Jailbreak 🔒` this is a consistent prompt.

+## Support

 **For Support Please Join** *-* [hackagone](https://discord.gg/UkP6bK7XhR)